Curvature pinching of asymptotically conical gradient expanding Ricci solitons: Introduction

 However, analogous curvature pinching results for gradient expanding Ricci solitons have remained largely unknown.
-This is partly because the proofs of Hamilton-Ivey-type estimates for shrinking and steady solitons rely in an essential way on the {\it ancient} nature of these solutions.
+This is partly because the proofs of Hamilton--Ivey-type estimates for shrinking and steady solitons rely in an essential way on the {\it ancient} nature of these solutions.
 Since gradient expanders are not ancient solutions but special {\it immortal} solutions, those methods do not apply.

-Motivated in part by the second author's work \cite{Xie:25} on the convexity of mean convex, asymptotically conical self-expanders in mean curvature flow, and in part by the close resemblance between curvature estimates for Ricci expanders with nonnegative curvature \cite{Cao-Liu:22, Cao-Liu-Xie:23} and those for shrinking or steady Ricci solitons \cite{Munteanu-Wang:15, Munteanu-Wang:17, Cao-Cui:20, Chan:19, Cao:22} (see especially the comparison in dimension four given in \cite{Cao:22}), we began to investigate whether analogous Hamilton-Ivey-type curvature pinching properties might hold in the expanding case.

-By adapting an argument from the second author's recent work \cite{Xie:25} on asymptotically conical mean curvature expanders -- inspired in turn by Spruck-Xiao \cite{Spruck-Xiao:20} and Xie-Yu \cite{Xie-Yu:23} -- we have indeed established a number of generalized Hamilton-Ivey-type curvature pinching results for non-compact, asymptotically conical, gradient expanding Ricci solitons with positive scalar curvature.
+Motivated in part by the second author's work \cite{Xie:25} on the convexity of mean convex, asymptotically conical self-expanders in mean curvature flow, and in part by the close resemblance between curvature estimates for Ricci expanders with nonnegative curvature \cite{Cao-Liu:22, Cao-Liu-Xie:23} and those for shrinking or steady Ricci solitons \cite{Munteanu-Wang:15, Munteanu-Wang:17, Cao-Cui:20, Chan:19, Cao:22} (see especially the comparison in dimension four given in \cite{Cao:22}), we began to investigate whether analogous Hamilton--Ivey-type curvature pinching properties might hold in the expanding case.
+By adapting an argument from the second author's recent work \cite{Xie:25} on asymptotically conical mean curvature expanders--inspired in turn by Spruck-Xiao \cite{Spruck-Xiao:20} and Xie-Yu \cite{Xie-Yu:23}--we have indeed established a number of generalized Hamilton--Ivey-type curvature pinching results for non-compact, asymptotically conical, gradient expanding Ricci solitons with positive scalar curvature.

-Our first result is a Hamilton-Ivey type curvature pinching for $3$-dimensional non-compact, asymptotically conical, gradient expanders with positive scalar curvature.
+Our first result is a Hamilton--Ivey type curvature pinching for $3$-dimensional complete non-compact, asymptotically conical, gradient Ricci expanders with positive scalar curvature.

-\begin{thm} Let $(M^3,g,f)$ be a $3$-dimensional non-compact, asymptotically conical gradient expanding Ricci soliton.
+\begin{thm} Let $(M^3,g,f)$ be a $3$-dimensional non-compact, asymptotically conical\footnote{For all our results in this paper, except Corollary \ref{cor:ac_UPIC}, it suffices to assume $C^2$-asymptotics in the sense of Definition \ref{defn:conical}(a).} gradient expanding Ricci soliton.
 Suppose the asymptotic cone has positive scalar curvature.
 Then, $(M^3,g,f)$ must have positive sectional curvature. \end{thm}